 One of the biggest things that blew my mind is that these bloggers that I look up to actually knew me!
 I leave comments and follow people on social media, but never really think that they see me, at least not enough to know me when I walk up to them!

 I had such a fabulous time at Haven, and I hope that I can pull off going again next year!
 I met so many amazing ladies and really learned a lot about myself.
-I know that sounds cheesy but it’s true!
+It sounds cheesy but it’s true!
 I can’t wait to really hop into blogging in the coming weeks and put everything into action!

 Ok, overload over.
 Check back in tomorrow for the return to DIY!
 I hope you had an awesome weekend! 🙂